Update: Details about the battery management system added to the introduction.

 No smoke or fire after nail penetration

-BYD says it has conducted stringent battery tests.
-The company’s engineers subjected the battery to nail penetration, heating to 572º Fahrenheit, overcharging to 260%, and structural rigidity tests.
+BYD’s engineers subjected the battery to nail penetration, heating to 572º Fahrenheit, overcharging to 260%, and structural rigidity tests.
 The battery did not emit smoke or fire during nail penetration, and the surface temperature ranged between 30-60 degrees.
 In the same tests, a ternary lithium battery went past 500º C and burned, and a conventional LFP block battery reached a temperature of 200º to 400º C but didn’t emit fire or smoke.

 Three types of batteries were put through the nail penetration test in the lab.
 Firstly, an NMC battery was subjected to this test with an egg placed on its top.
 The NMC battery exploded instantly when the nail went through.
 In the second test, a regular LFP battery was penetrated, again with a raw egg placed on top to check overheating.
 As the test proceeded, the egg was burnt, and temperatures of up to 400º were recorded.
 And lastly, when the nail penetrated the BYD blade battery, the egg remained uncooked, indicating no heating problems.